 - Paraben-Free – parabens are used for their antifungal, antibacterial, and preservative components.
 They have been found in trace amounts in marine animals and linked as a potential endocrine disruptor.

 - Sulfate-Free – Sulfates give soap and shampoo the lathering effect.
 There are concerns about how sulfates affect our long-term health and the environment.
 Avoid ingredients sodium lauryl, sodium lureth sulfate, or lauryl sulfate (SLS).

 - Petrochemicals – any ingredients that are derived from (crude oils) petroleum.
 Many beauty products contain these.

-- Urea- a synthetic chemical for moisturizing the skin, it has been linked to skin sensitivity and dermatitis.
+- Urea – a synthetic chemical for moisturizing the skin, side effects include skin sensitivity and dermatitis.